tjud14/youtuber-bidding-app/STATE.md

 - Extensive use of backdrop-blur, semi-transparency, and shadow effects to complement the animated background
 - Fixed layout structure to ensure proper scrolling while maintaining visual effects
 - Enhanced 3D card display with proper overflow and spacing for hover effects
-- Consistent card styling across the application with the AuctionCard component
+- Consistent card styling across the application with the AuctionCard and PastAuctionCard components
+- Grayscale and filter effects for past auctions to distinguish them from current auctions

 ## Authentication
 - Authentication status is checked when the application loads